The Personalization Trap: How User Memory Alters Emotional Reasoning in LLMs: Abstract

 \section{Abstract}

 When an AI assistant remembers that Sarah is a single mother working two jobs, does it interpret her stress differently than if she were a wealthy executive?
 As personalized AI systems increasingly incorporate long-term user memory, understanding how this memory shapes emotional reasoning is critical.
-We investigate how user memory affects emotional intelligence in large language models (LLMs) by evaluating 15 models on human validated emotional intelligence tests.
+We investigate how user memory affects emotional intelligence in large language models (LLMs) by evaluating 15 models on human-validated emotional intelligence tests.
 We find that identical scenarios paired with different user profiles produce systematically divergent emotional interpretations.
 Across validated user-independent emotional scenarios and diverse user profiles, systematic biases emerged in several high-performing LLMs where advantaged profiles received more accurate emotional interpretations.
-Moreover, LLMs demonstrate significant disparities across demographic factors in emotion understanding and supportive recommendations tasks, indicating that personalization mechanisms can embed social hierarchies into models’ emotional reasoning.
-These results highlight a key challenge for memory-enhanced AI: systems designed for personalization may inadvertently reinforce social inequalities.
+Moreover, LLMs demonstrate significant disparities across demographic factors in emotion reasoning and supportive recommendations tasks, indicating that personalization mechanisms can embed social hierarchies into models’ emotional reasoning.
+These results highlight a key challenge for memory-enhanced AI: systems designed for personalization may reinforce social inequalities.
+To mitigate these disparities, we curate a general-purpose preference dataset designed to reduce demographic profiles' influence on emotional understanding.\\ \raisebox{-0.1\height}{ } \textbf{\mbox{Dataset:}} \href{https://huggingface.co/collections/groupfairnessllm/personalization-trap}{Datasets Repository}\\ \raisebox{-0.1\height}{ } \textbf{\mbox{Code:}} \href{https://github.com/personalization-trap/personalization-trap}{https://github.com/personalization-trap}